 When approving a Working Group, the Scientific Council appoints one or two ordinary members as responsible members (Working Group Chairs) and provides them with a mandate.
 The Scientific Council may also establish a Members’ Consultative Group, appoint its chair and decide how regularly the Working Group should report.

 The Working Group Chairs are responsible for organizing regular meetings of the Group and completing their mandate within the timeframe set up therein.

 Where a Members’ Consultative Group has been established, the Working Group should inform the Members’ Consultative Group of its progress in accordance with the decision of the Scientific Council.
 In particular, the Working Group should seek comments from the Members’ Consultative Group and answer all questions.

 Once the Working Group has completed its work, it submits it for approval to the Scientific Council.
 Projects approved by the Scientific Council are submitted to the General Assembly for endorsement.

 Project on the Feasibility of a European Private International Law Act

-One Working Group has been established so far.
-Its object is the Feasibility of a European Private International Law, and is chaired by Thomas Kadner Graziano.
+The Working Group on the Feasibility of a European Private International Law is chaired by Thomas Kadner Graziano.
 For more information, please refer to the Group’s page.

 Project on a future European Regulation on International Property Law